Types of Aid

 State Scholarships and Grants

 New York State TAP Grant is available to residents of New York State.
 TAP provides awards to students based on their family's New York State net taxable income, the Wells College tuition charge and the year the student first received a TAP award.
 Applicants for TAP must apply annually by completing the Free Application for Federal Student Aid (FAFSA).
-If a student completes their FAFSA electronically and has a PIN number, they will be able at the end of the federal application to complete an electronic TAP application.
-If the student files electronically without a PIN number or files a paper FAFSA, they will receive an ETA (Electronic TAP Application) from the state processing center that will need to be completed and returned to the state.
+If a student completes their FAFSA electronically and has an FSA ID, they will be able at the end of the federal application to complete an electronic TAP application.
+If the student files electronically without an FSA ID or files a paper FAFSA, they will receive an ETA (Electronic TAP Application) from the state processing center that will need to be completed and returned to the state.
 Students who filed a FAFSA can access their TAP application or apply online at the state web site www.tapweb.org.
 The Wells College New York State TAP code is 1050.
 The state will process all TAP applications and issue separate award certificates when the state budget has been passed.

 Other State Scholarships/Grant Programs are available to some students from Rhode Island, Vermont, and Michigan.
 They all have unique eligibility criteria and award stipends.
 Students are encouraged to apply to their state scholarships/grants programs.